-com.hazelcast.config.CacheConfig offers additional options that are specific to Hazelcast like asynchronous and synchronous backup counts.
+com.hazelcast.config.CacheConfig offers additional options that are specific to Hazelcast, such as asynchronous and synchronous backup counts.
 Both classes share the same supertype interface javax.cache.configuration.CompleteConfiguration which is part of the JCache standard.

 NOTE: To stay vendor independent, try to keep your code as near as possible to the standard JCache API.
-We recommend you to use declarative configuration and use the javax.cache.configuration.Configuration or javax.cache.configuration.CompleteConfiguration interfaces in your code only when you need to pass the configuration instance throughout your code.
+We recommend that you use declarative configuration and that you use the javax.cache.configuration.Configuration or javax.cache.configuration.CompleteConfiguration interfaces in your code only when you need to pass the configuration instance throughout your code.

-If you don't need to configure Hazelcast specific properties, it is recommended that you instantiate javax.cache.configuration.MutableConfiguration and that you use the setters to configure Hazelcast as shown in the example in the Quick Example section.
+If you don't need to configure Hazelcast specific properties, we recommend that you instantiate javax.cache.configuration.Mu and that you use the setters to configure Hazelcast as shown in the example in the Example JCache Application section.
 Since the configurable properties are the same as the ones explained in the JCache Declarative Configuration section, they are not mentioned here.
 For Hazelcast specific properties, please read the ICache Configuration section.